olyalass/ani-hub/README.md

 ## Features:
 - fetch anime info from Jikan API
 - get more info about the anime, clicking on the card
-- get top anime on Home page or top anime in a particuular category
+- get top anime on Home page or top anime in a particular category
 - search for animes on Search page according to advanced filters (including rating, genres, titles, excluded genres, status) in a chosen order
 - get random anime on Random page (**custom made**, not from API)
 - create your custom lists (stored in your inxedDB) with any animes you want